gvwilson/sensibleadventures/arecibo/arecibo.md

 "I have simply forgotten it."
 He brushes a finger over the old scar that wrinkles the side of his head.

-Scholar Liu smiles.
+Scholar Liu inclines his head.
-"And to think there are those who spend their lifetimes trying to let go of such things."
+"There are those who spend their lifetimes trying to let go of such things."
 He gestures at the tower.
 "Or to build such marvels as this."